Energy policy of the United States: History

 A National Maximum Speed Limit of 55 mph (88 km/h) was imposed in 1974 (and repealed in 1995) to help reduce energy consumption.
-Corporate Average Fuel Economy (aka CAFE) standards were enacted in 1975 and progressively tightened over time to compel manufacturers to improve vehicle mileage.
+With the Energy Policy and Conservation Act, Corporate Average Fuel Economy (aka CAFE) standards were enacted in 1975 and progressively tightened over time to compel manufacturers to improve vehicle mileage.
 Year-round Daylight Saving Time was imposed in 1974 and repealed in 1975.
-The United States Strategic Petroleum Reserve was created in 1975.
+The EPCA also created the Strategic Petroleum Reserve and banned exports of American-made oil from 1977 until a repeal effort in 2015.

 The Weatherization Assistance Program was enacted in 1977.
 On average, low-cost weatherization reduces heating bills by 31% and overall energy bills by $358 per year at 2012 prices.
 Increased energy efficiency and weatherization spending has a high return on investment.

-On August 4, 1977, President Jimmy Carter signed into law The Department of Energy Organization Act of 1977, which created the United States Department of Energy (DOE).
+On August 4, 1977, President Jimmy Carter signed into law the Department of Energy Organization Act of 1977, which created the United States Department of Energy (DOE).
 The new agency, which began operations on October 1, 1977, consolidated the Federal Energy Administration, the Energy Research and Development Administration, the Federal Power Commission, and programs of various other agencies.
 Former Secretary of Defense James Schlesinger, who served under Presidents Nixon and Ford during the Vietnam War, was appointed as its first secretary.

 On June 30, 1980, Congress passed the Energy Security Act, which reauthorized the Defense Production Act of 1950 and enabled it to cover domestic energy supplies.
 It also obligated the federal government to promote and reform the Strategic Petroleum Reserve, biofuels, geothermal power, acid rain prevention, solar power, and synthetic fuel commercialization.
 The Defense Production Act was further reauthorized in 2009, with modifications requiring the federal government to promote renewable energy, energy efficiency, and improved grid and grid storage installations with its defense procurements.

 The federal government provided substantially larger subsidies to fossil fuels than to renewables in the 2002–2008 period.
 Subsidies to fossil fuels totaled approximately $72 billion, a direct cost to taxpayers, over the study period.
 Subsidies for renewable fuels totaled $29 billion over the same period, this was also a direct cost to taxpayers.

 In some cases, the US used energy policy to pursue other international goals.
 Richard Heinberg claimed that a declassified CIA document showed that, during the Reagan administration, the US used oil prices as leverage against the Soviet Union economy by working with Saudi Arabia to keep oil prices low, thus decreasing the value of the USSR's petroleum export industry.